rubin55/website/_posts/2024-02-29-uninterupted-desktop-streaming-vs-network-manager.md

 ---

-For maybe more than a year (maybe two) I've been struggling with getting desktop streaming from Linux desktop client to a Windows or Linux host system working flawlessly.
-I mean without interruptions in video frame speed (60fps) or audio drop-outs.
+For maybe more than a year (maybe two) I've been struggling with getting desktop streaming (i.e., from a Linux desktop client to a Windows or Linux host system) working flawlessly.
+I mean, without interruptions in video frame speed (60fps) or audio drop-outs.

 * TOC